-CWB – USA’s final project of 2017 was a joint effort among colleagues from the USA, UK and Brazil chapters.
-Four clowns traveled to the island of St. Maarten, which was devastated by Hurricane Irma.
+CWB – USA’s final project of 2017 is a joint effort among colleagues from the USA, UK and Brazil chapters.
+Four clowns travel to the island of St. Maarten, which was devastated by Hurricane Irma.
 CWB – USA clown Alex O’Brien Feldman talks about magical interactions between clowns and community members.

 Today, I walk into town as a “pied piper,” playing my high-pitched recorder for anyone I pass on the sidewalk.
 It’s so hot here that the Bostonian in me almost forgot it’s December.
-There were some holiday decorations, so I thought maybe I’d play a seasonal tune.
+There are some holiday decorations, so I think maybe I’ll play a seasonal tune.
 What’s wrong with tooting my flute to “Jingle Bells”?
 You know, “dashing through the snow, in a one-horse open sleigh…”

 Oh, yeah.
 It never snows here.

 Hrmpfff.
 Why not try it just for kicks.

 And guess what?
 The locals don’t just smile—some of the security guards I pass sing along!